Stevie Wright: Later years

-The Easybeats re-formed for a brief Australian tour in 1986, and Wright re-formed variations of the Stevie Wright Band in 1986–88.
-Wright's substance-abuse problems continued into the 1980s and 1990s and he came close to death on several occasions but was supported by his partner, Fay Walker.
 His meteoric rise and fall has made him a frequent media subject.
 In 1999, journalist Jack Marx published a much-anticipated biography, Sorry – The Wretched Tale of Little Stevie Wright.
 It was critically applauded by some reviewers.
 Australian music historian Clinton Walker called it "gonzo journalism at its best".
 The Bulletin later referred to Sorry as "one of the most harrowing rock books ever written".
 Sorry was dismissed by Wright, his fans and other critics.
 Internet reviewer Ken Grady (Luna Kafé, 1999) described Marx as "a self serving hypocrite" and concluded his review by observing: "The only thing that Marx has achieved is to depict himself as a very unlikeable, morally bankrupt leech."

 Long Way to the Top was a 2001 Australian Broadcasting Corporation (ABC) six-part documentary on the history of Australian rock and roll from 1956 to the modern era.
 "Episode 2: Ten Pound Rocker", broadcast on 22 August, featured interviews with Harry Vanda and Johnny Young.
 Vanda described meeting George Young, while Johnny Young (no relation) described how Wright wrote the lyrics for "Step Back".
 During August 2002, promoters Michael Chugg and Kevin Jacobsen organised a related concert tour, Long Way to the Top.
 Wright had seriously injured his ankle in a fall, so concerts had him performing "Evie", with The Allstars, while seated on a stool.
 Performances at two Sydney concerts in September were recorded, broadcast on ABC-TV and subsequently released on DVD in December.
 His authorised biography, Hard Road: The Life and Times of Stevie Wright, by Glenn Goldsmith was published in 2004.
 As of 2001, Wright lived near Canberra with his partner Fay Walker, and he had a son, Nicholas, born in 1972 or 1973.

 On 14 July 2005, the Easybeats, with Wright as a member, were inducted into the ARIA Hall of Fame alongside Renée Geyer, Hunters & Collectors, Smoky Dawson, Split Enz and Normie Rowe.

 On 31 January 2009, Wright headlined the Legends of Rock festival in Byron Bay.
 Songs played included "Sorry", "I'll Make You Happy", "Evie (part 2)", "Friday on My Mind", "She's So Fine" and "Wedding Ring".
 He was interviewed for the Macquarie Regional Radioworks program Sunday Groovies, by Kym Ferguson, on 11 February.
 He reported that 2009 was an exciting and busy year with new material and previously unreleased tracks expected.

 Wright retired and lived on the South Coast of New South Wales.
 He died on 27 December 2015 at Moruya Hospital of pneumonia.
 His funeral was held at St Andrew's Cathedral in Sydney on 8 January 2016.